jnekl/Hey_Google_Meraki/README.md

 **Conclusion:**

 This project was a way to showcase the endless possibilites with the Meraki API and ultimately automate.
-Meraki's goal is to simplify eveything and I believe we showed a fun way to simplify using Google voice commands.
+Meraki's goal is to simplify everything and I believe we showed a fun way to simplify using Google voice commands.